Indian Air Force Heritage Museum, Chandigarh: Overview

 Additionally, the center houses flight simulators that let visitors experience flying.
 The SAM-III Pechora missiles are another main attraction.
 It also has a special section honouring female IAF officers for their contributions to national service.
-The center also has scale models of Prachand helicopter, Netra aircraft, Mi-26, indigenous Tejas fighter jets, Sukhoi SU-30 MKI, MiG-29, C-130J Hercules, IL-78 MKI aerial refueller, Airbus C-295 and advanced light helicopter-Dhruv.
+The center also has scale models of Prachand helicopter, Netra aircraft, Mi-26, indigenous Tejas fighter jets, Sukhoi Su-30MKI, MiG-29, C-130J Hercules, Il-78MKI aerial refueller, Airbus C-295 and advanced light helicopter-Dhruv.
 With the aid of murals illustrating major military campaigns, including the IAF's involvement in the 1948 Indo-Pak War and electro-mechanical 3D-dioramas showing the most recent operations, such as the Balakot airstrike, the centre highlights the illustrious history of the IAF.